xemle/home-gallery/README.md

 ## Target Users

-* Linux/Unix affine users who solve their own problems, familiar with shell, git and node
+* Computer/Terminal affine users who solve their own problems, familiar with shell
 * Serve your local data without usage of cloud services
 * One user only - all files are served
-* Watch your photos and videos from mobile phone
+* View your own photos and videos from mobile phones
 * Serve all your images from multiple source directories (hard drive, camara files, mobile phone files, etc)

 ## Documentation